cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 ## Requirements on the byte string being tagged {#reqts}

-To form a valid tag, a byte string tagged by TBD111, TBD110, or TBD112 MUST be syntactically valid contents (the value part) for a BER representation of an object identifier (Sections 8.19, 8.20, and 8.20 of {{X.690}}, respectively): A concatenation of zero or
+To form a valid tag, a byte string tagged with TBD111, TBD110, or TBD112 MUST be syntactically valid contents (the value part) for a BER representation of an object identifier (Sections 8.19, 8.20, and 8.20 of {{X.690}}, respectively): A concatenation of zero or